Candida Martinelli's Italophile Site

 After a low boil, whisking continually, for about 5 minutes, it

-is usually ready.
+melt.
 Then add the salt

 and nutmeg to taste.
 To